zachariahmclean/traceShiny/README.md

 example workflow can be found here:
 <https://github.com/r-lib/actions/tree/v1/examples>.

-You can also embed plots, for example: Test
+You can also embed plots, for example:

 <img src="man/figures/README-pressure-1.png" width="100%" />

-Tes

 In that case, don’t forget to commit and push the resulting figure files, so they display on GitHub and CRAN.